tiagocbarbosa/introduction-to-robotframework/README.md

 - Examples of test and keyword files;
 - Custom keywords in Python;
 - Locators for web testing;
-- Web testing with Selenium Library;
+- Web testing with SeleniumLibrary;
-- API testing with Requests Library.
+- API testing with RequestsLibrary.

 The workshop was recorded and is available in Portuguese on YouTube via [this link](https://www.youtube.com/watch?v=r1Yp3Ju4C-U).